 Feature photo John Le Fevre

-An earlier version of this story was published in The Establishment Post, October 2010 as Bangkok Wet Season Highlights the City’s Strain
+An earlier version of this story was published in The Establishment Post, April 2014 as Thailand’s body armour laws lost in translation

 He has spent extensive periods of time working in Africa and throughout Southeast Asia, with stints in the Middle East, the USA, and England.